 Exercising options early is the number one concept most people in tech mentioned as something they wished they knew about.
 Exercising options before they vest, can qualify for favorable tax treatment.
 Here's a case studyof what it would have meant for an early Snowflake employee, instead of waiting for the IPO:

 Not having the funds to cover exercising options and the tax is the main reason many engineers shy away from this option.
-This is where financing solutions like Secfi might help: they can offer no-downside funds to exercise, and then take a fair cut at the IPO, often resulting in more profit than if you would have exercised options later.
+This is where financing solutions providers might help: they can offer no-downside funds to exercise, and then take a fair cut at the IPO, often resulting in more profit than if you would have exercised options later.

 Get professional help in understanding how to maximize your equity value: both from experts like Secfi, and startup equity and tax advisors.

 - Options vs cash from software engineer Dan Luu - a must-read for software engineers